||Contact | A-Z Health Index | Events & Meetings|

 We do this by monitoring the health of our communities, identifying and responding to health threats, providing timely and accurate information, enforcing laws that protect health, and providing quality services to prevent and control disease.

 WIC is a federally funded nutrition education and supplemental food program for low income pregnant, breastfeeding and postpartum women, infants, and children up to 5 years of age.
-The WIC program is based on the size of the family and the income brought into the home.
+WIC is based on the size of the family and the income brought into the home.
 WIC provides women, infants, and children with nutritious supplemental foods, nutrition education, and referrals for health care.

-A priority for the WIC program is to ensure that mothers and eligible families with young children have the nutritional knowledge necessary to assure their children's proper nutrition intake.
+A priority for WIC is to ensure that mothers and eligible families with young children have the nutritional knowledge necessary to assure their children's proper nutrition intake.
 WIC provides nutritious foods tailored to supplement the dietary needs of participants to ensure good health, growth and development.

 Throughout 2014, the Kingfisher Community Collaborative (KCC), of which the Kingfisher County Health Department is a member, conducted community health assessments to determine the health status of county residents.
 To do this in an organized, comprehensive way, KCC used the nationally recognized - Mobilizing for Action through Planning and Partnerships (MAPP) process.
 The Kingfisher County Community Health Assessment and its accompanying attachments are listed below and can be viewed by clicking on the links: